 Until August 1, 1998 the Public Utilities Revenue Tax was based on gross revenue of companies distributing and selling electricity in Illinois.
 Such companies were authorized to pass the tax on to consumers through a charge equal to the tax.
 On that date the tax was replaced by a new Electricity Excise Tax on electric users in Illinois.
 Electric suppliers add this tax to residential customers' bills.
 Nonresidential customers can register as "self-assessing purchasers" and pay the tax directly to the Department of Revenue.
 Both the old and new laws exempt electricity used by municipalities to operate public transportation systems they own.
 Administered by Department of Revenue.
-(35 ILCS 640/2-1 ff.)
+(35 ILCS 640/2-1 ff.; see also 220 ILCS 5/9-222)